 Want to watch a film from our collection?
 Don’t have a DVD drive in your laptop or computer?
 VMR is now circulating DVD drives for seven days at a time from the DVD circulation desk.
 Borrow one and make it a movie night!

 The Pratt Institute Libraries make available to faculty, students, and staff an extensive film and video collection of over 6,000 unique titles to support teaching and learning through the Visual and Multimedia Resources (VMR) department.
 The collection of DVDs, VHS tapes, 16mm films, and other assorted formats are available for circulation and viewing on the Lower Level of the Library.
 Screening rooms are also available through VMR.
 The collection can be searched in PrattCat, the Library's online catalog.
 The physical collection is supplemented by a streaming video subscriptions through Alexander Street Press and Kanopy.

-Watch a preview below!
+Watch the fim below!